LNP-BP/LNPBPs/lnpbp-0002.md

 which may contain multiple public keys and need a clear definition of how the public key that contain the commitment can be found within the bitcoin script itself.
 For instance, embedding CC into Lightning Network (LN) payment channel state updates in the current version requires the modification of an offered HTLC and received HTLC transaction outputs [10], and these transactions contain only a single P2WSH output.
-With the following updates [11] LN will likely change a single P2WPKH (named `to_remote`) output within the commitment transaction, also leading to a requirement for a standard and secure way of making CC inside P2(W)SH outputs.
+With the use of `option_anchor_outputs` [11] all outputs in the LN commitment transaction becomes P2WSH outputs, also leading to a requirement for a standard and secure way of making CC inside P2(W)SH outputs.

 At the same time, P2(W)SH and other non-standard outputs (like explicit P2S outputs, including OP_RETURN type) are not